-1 The The COAG Energy Council's rule change request
+1 The he COAG Energy Council's rule change request1

 1.1 The rule change request 1

 1.2 Current arrangements 1

 1.3 Reasons for the rule change request 2

 1.4 Solution proposed in the rule change request 3

-1.5 The rule making process to date 4
+1.5 The rule making process 4

-1.6 Consultation on draft rule determination 4

-2 Draft rule determination 6
+2 Fina Final rule determination

-2.1 Rule making test 6
+2.1 Rule making test 5

-2.2 Assessment framework 7
+2.2 Assessment framework 6

-2.3 Summary of reasons 7
+2.3 Summary of reasons 6

 2.4 Strategic priority 8

-3 Is there a problem?9
+3 Is th Is there a problem?9

 3.1 Will connection point forecasts prepared by AEMO be useful?
 9

 3.2 Is AEMO the appropriate body to collect the information and prepare the forecasts?
 11

-3.3 Can AEMO already collect connection point information and data under the N VER?12
+3.3 Can AEMO already collect connection point information and data under the NER?13

-4 Wha at level of forecasting should AEMO be able to undertake?
-14
+4 What level of forecasting should AEMO be able to undertake?
+15

-4.1 The COAG Energy Council's view 14
+4.1 The COAG Energy Council's view 15

-4.2 Stakeholder views 14
+4.2 Stakeholder views 15

-4.3 Analysis and conclusions 15
+4.3 Analysis and conclusions 16

 5 Should the demand forecasts and the information used to develop the forecasts be published?

-5.1 The COAG Energy Council's view 16
+5.1 The COAG Energy Council's view 18

-5.2 Stakeholder views 16
+5.2 Stakeholder views 18

-5.3 Analysis and conclusions 16
+5.3 Analysis and conclusions 19

-6 AEN MO coordination with the AER 18
+6 AEMO coordination with the AER

-6.1 The COAG Energy Council's view 18
+6.1 The COAG Energy Council's view 22

+6.2 Stakeholder views 22